Frequently Asked Questions

 From Downtown Savannah | Turn North on Hwy 80 and follow to the museum.
 The National Museum of the Mighty Eighth Air Force is the last right (Bourne Avenue) before I-95.

-I found my a family member’s artifacts in the attic, how may I donate it?
+I found an Eighth Air Force member’s artifacts in the attic, how may make a donation?

 First of all, THANK YOU for thinking of the National Museum of the Mighty Eighth Air Force for the honor of caring for your loved one’s history.
 Your donation may become part of the extensive collections in the Roger A. Freeman Research Center and will be seen and used by historians, students, and avocational researchers, along with being carefully curated in the archives.